Reaction-diffusion equations with transport noise and critical superlinear diffusion: Global well-posedness of weakly dissipative systems: Continuous dependence on initial data

 \section{Continuous dependence on initial data}

-The aim of this section is to prove continuity of global solutions of reaction-diffusion equations with respect to $u_0$ assuming (relatively weak) energy estimates.
-As we have shown in the previous sections, the validity of such energy estimates depend on the fine structure of the SPDE under consideration.
+The aim of this section is to prove the continuity of global solutions of reaction-diffusion equations with respect to $u_0$ assuming (relatively weak) energy estimates.
+As we have shown in Sections \ref{s:scalar_global}--\ref{s:global_system}, the validity of such energy estimates depends on the fine structure of the SPDE under consideration.
 However, they hold in many situations as we have seen in the applications of Sections \ref{s:scalar_global}--\ref{s:global_system}.

-As in Section \ref{s:main_results}, let us consider the following system of SPDEs with initial data at time $s\geq 0$:
+As in Section \ref{s:main_results}, let us consider the following system of SPDEs on $\T^d$ with initial data at time $s\geq 0$: